 - 24 citations for possession of less than an ounce of marijuana.

 - 15 citations for drug paraphernalia.

-- One citation for driving under suspension.
+- 1 citation for driving under suspension.

 - 50 warnings or citations for traffic violations.

-Whether it is a real checkpoint or a ruse, the best way to handle it is to avoid becoming overly nervous which is likely to lead to precisely what the police are hoping for – commission of a traffic infraction or overtly illegal behavior that provides them with the legal right to stop you.
+Whether it is a Nebraska state patrol checkpoint or a ruse, the best way to handle it is to avoid becoming overly nervous.
+Commission of a traffic infraction or overtly illegal behavior that provides them with the legal right to stop you.